-This study aimed to validate earlier findings that body temperature is an independent determinant of heart rate and causes an increase of approximately ten beats per minute per one-degree Celsius rise in temperature [1].
-Previous research looked at data from 21,033 patients from two sites over a three-year period, with data on children not sent home from the Emergency Department (ED) removed, to exclude any patient with haemodynamic shock [1].
+This study aimed to validate earlier findings that body temperature is an independent determinant of heart rate and causes an increase of approximately 10 bpm per 1 °C rise in temperature [1].
+Previous research looked at data from 21 033 patients from two sites over a 3-year period, with data on children not sent home from the ED removed, to exclude any patient with haemodynamic shock [1].

-The goal of this study was to aid clinicians in understanding whether an apparent tachycardia is likely to be an actual tachycardia and therefore the authors considered that any association between heart rate and temperature should apply to an undifferentiated cohort.
+The goal of this study was to aid clinicians in understanding whether an apparent tachycardia is likely to be an actual tachycardia, and therefore, the authors considered that any association between heart rate and temperature should apply to an undifferentiated cohort.
 If such an association is evident, then this acts as a cognitive prompt to establish the cause of the raised heart rate - especially because of the link between tachycardia and other serious illness described in national guidance [8].